Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Covering maps of modular curves

-\begin{proof} We first note that the conditions on $N$ from all the statements above are identical to those from Proposition \ref{ram}.
-Without loss of generality, we prove statement (1) of the theorem, whose proof can be directly extended to those of statement (2) and (3).
-Let $N$ be any positive integer such that either $4$ divides $N$ or there exists a prime $q \equiv 3 \; \text{mod} \; 4$ which divides $N$.
-For each fiber $p$ of $\pi_{0,N}$ at $j = 1728$, let $k(p) / k$ be a finite field extension such that $p$, as a closed point, is defined over $k(p)$.
-The global $\A^1$ degree of $\pi_{0,N}$ is then given by
+\begin{proof} We recall from Remark \ref{SW21} that the global Euler $\A^1$-degree of $\pi_{0,N}$ is equal to an integer multiple of the hyperbolic element.
+For the purpose of self containment, however, we compute the global $\A^1$-degrees explicitly.
+We first note that the conditions on $N$ from all the statements above are identical to those from Proposition \ref{ram}.
+Without loss of generality, we prove statements (\ref{mainA_Euler})-\ref{mainA_Euler_pi0}, (\ref{mainA_A1})-\ref{mainA_A1_pi0_hyper}, and (\ref{mainA_A1})-\ref{mainA_A1_pi0_nonhyper} of the theorem, whose proofs can be directly extended to other parts of statements (\ref{mainA_Euler}) and (\ref{mainA_A1}).